daguenther/nebulaecommunitas/index.md

 February 6, 2013 started an idea in my mind, the connecting between Church, Home, and School.
 Over the following months that idea grew.

 This was first carrried out by a wiki I created to work though these ideas.
-As the idea continued to grow in my mind, I realized that a propetary online wiki was not sufficent for the further development of this project.
+As the idea continued to grow in my mind, I realized that a proprietary online wiki was not sufficent for the further development of this project.
 On October 21, 2013, it was decided I would move this project to Github, to further the devleopment there.

 ## Status